bensadeh/tailspin/README.md

 ## Overview

-A conventional approach to log file highlighting might be to apply highlighting based on specific knowledge of the log file structure.
-For example: the date might be the very first entry, followed by a severity keyword inside square brackets, and so on.
-This approach require the user or the program to understand the format upfront to effectively highlight the logs.

-`tailspin` takes a different approach.
-It works by reading through a log file line by line, running a series of regexes against each line.
-The regexes recognize patterns we inherently understand as useful, like dates, numbers, severity keywords and more.
+`tailspin` works by reading through a log file line by line, running a series of regexes against each line.
+The regexes recognize useful patterns, like dates, numbers, severity keywords and more.

 Since `tailspin` does not make any assumptions on the format or position of the items it wants to highlight, it requires